Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Whale watching is not available.
 Expect consistent heavy rainfall.

-Plan your visit between July and October for the best chance to see a species of baleen whale.
+Plan your visit between July and The month of october for the best chance to see a species of baleen whale.
 This period is the peak season for this activity.

 Peak whale watching.